mikro-orm/mikro-orm/docs/docs/defining-entities.md

 console.log(book.isInitialized()); // true
 ```

-With your entities set up, you can start [using entity manager](entity-manager.md) and
+Having the entities set up, we can now start [using entity manager](entity-manager.md) and
 [repositories](repositories.md) as described in following sections.